 Jumping spiders are one of the most unique and diverse types of spiders.
 Despite their small size, many can look very frightening.
-While they are not dangerous and do not spread disease, an overwhelming jumping spider population is a pest control issue you'll want to resolve.
-Take a look at our guide on these varied arachnids to learn what makes them different from others and how to get rid of jumping spiders.
+While they are not dangerous and do not spread disease, an overwhelming jumping spider population is a pest control issue you’ll want to resolve.
+Take a look at our guide on these various arachnids to learn what makes them different from others and how to get rid of jumping spiders.

 Jumping spiders comprise more than 6,000 species in the group Salticidae, the largest family of spiders.
 Today, 13% of all documented spider species classify as jumping spiders, so their appearance and behavior can vary significantly.
 Instead of building their webs in open areas to catch flies or other passing creatures, jumping spiders explore and hunt for their prey.
 Like most spiders, though, they use their silk to build webs and to leave a dragline as they explore, which they can use to retreat if they get stuck or are in danger.

-Jumping spiders are generally slow-moving but have extremely powerful vision and can jump far and accurately to capture prey or escape threats.
+Jumping spiders are generally slow-moving but have sharp vision and can jump far and accurately to capture prey or escape threats.
 They can leap both laterally and up to 20 times their body height.
 Most species eat insects and other arthropods, and they hunt during the day, often along walls or floors.

 Jumping spiders are small, only reaching about half an inch long, and they have an unusual appearance.
 Unlike the typical spider with a small body and long, high legs, jumping spiders are short and stubby.
 They have four pairs of eyes, with the middle pair being quite large for their bodies.

 Jumping spiders are nothing if not distinct.
-They are covered in lots of bristly hairs, which can vary in color, especially on the abdomen, where they'll look orange, yellow, red, or even white.
+They are covered in lots of bristly hairs, which can vary in color, especially on the abdomen, where they’ll look orange, yellow, red, or even white.
 Their jaws can be bright blue or green.
-Some species have very large front legs that look like scorpion claws.
+Some species have large front legs that look like scorpion claws.
 Jumping spiders are so diverse that a few species have evolved to imitate their prey.

 With such a distinct and broad group of species, jumping spiders live in nearly every part of the world.
 Most species live in tropical climates, but every continent other than Antarctica has jumping spiders adapted to the local environment.
 Scientists have even found a species living on the slopes of Mount Everest.